-A total of 112 tags were applied to age-1 redds during ground surveys in Fiddes Creek, Cypress Creek, the Chowade River, and the upper Halfway River.
-We estimated mean SL for all redds using an LME model of normalized survey day versus redd age (Figure 3.11).
-The optimal random effect structure was a random intercept for tag ID (Appendix D).
-The estimated SL was 17.86 days with a standard error of 2.03 days.
+A total of 133 bristle tags were applied to age-1 and age-2 redds during ground surveys in Fiddes and Cypress Creeks, and the Chowade and upper Halfway Rivers.
+We estimated mean SL for all redds using an LME model of normalized survey day in relation to redd age (Figure 3.11).
+The optimal random effect structure was a random intercept for tag ID (Appendix C).
+The estimated SL was 16.5 days with a standard error of 2.1 days.

 Survey life has been estimated since 2016; however, only three surveys were completed in 2016 and SL was likely biased low.
-From 2017 to 2020, SL was between 18 days and 24 days.
+From 2017 to 2021, SL was between 16 days and 24 days.
 This range suggests relatively consistent survey life among years and agrees with annual variation in SL observed during field surveys.